Collection Development Policy

 The Library reserves the right to refuse a donation if the donor specifies special conditions, including, but not limited to, retrieval from a donor’s home, or special shelving requirements.
 Value assessment for tax purposes is the responsibility of the donor.

 This document is intended to work in conjunction with and subordinately to the Landmark College Library Collection Development Policy.
 A separate document is needed due to the special characteristics of periodicals.
 Periodicals have a unique place in libraries.
 For this reason, this policy acknowledges the need to develop the periodicals collection, but pays special attention to the nature and restrictions of this kind of material.

 Periodicals represent a long-term commitment.
 They are costly to acquire, process, house and physically maintain.
 Space for growth of the collection is limited.
 Therefore, careful consideration needs to be made when adding new subscriptions or reviewing current holdings.

 A periodical is defined here as a journal, magazine, newsletter, or newspaper.
 As is true of the greater collection, the periodicals are intended to support the curriculum, research needs, and general interests of students, faculty and staff.
 The periodicals collection is geared toward the Basic Level, as defined in the Landmark College Library Collection Development Policy.
-The one exception to this is the periodicals that are collected in support of the Learning Disabilities and AD/HD Research Collection; these are collected at the Research Level.
+The one exception to this is the periodicals that are collected in support of the Learning Disabilities, ADHD, and ASD Research Collection; these are collected at the Research Level.